mhagiwara/biology-study-notes/cancer-secrets.md

 ## Chapter 5.
 Treatments in Integrative Oncology

 * Chemotherapy is usually based on MTD (maximum tolerated dose).
 Integrative oncology uses fractionated chemotherapy (10-20% of MTD) with higher frequency
+* Insulin Potentiation Therapy (IPT): use insulin to make "dormant" cells susceptible to chemotherapy.
+Fasting 10-14 hours leading to chemo helps create an anti-cancer environment
+* Off-label use of pharmaceuticals
+    * Metformin (type 2 diabetes drug): diabetics who tke metformin have 54% lower risk of cancer. also kills cancer stem cells
+    * Aspirin: aspirin takers lower incidence of cancer.
+Low dose aspirin can increase survival by up to 20% and reduce metastases